Oswego Cinema 7 coming back to life with the help of an $80,000 grant

 According to Barlow, the $80,000 came out of a “$575,000 set aside fund, from our $10 million DRI, we are using to help existing, small businesses do improvement projects or expansions.”

-The theatre has been closed since March 17 due to COVID-19, but owner Conrad Zurich, of Fayetteville-based Zurich Cinemas, says the theatre will re-open, freshly refurbished and improved, once allowed to by Gov. Andrew Cuomo and when construction, expected to take from six to 10 weeks, is complete.
+The theater has been closed since March 17 due to COVID-19, but owner Conrad Zurich, of Fayetteville-based Zurich Cinemas, says the theater will reopen, freshly refurbished and improved, once allowed to by Gov. Andrew Cuomo and when construction, expected to take from six to 10 weeks, is complete.

-Originally designed as one large theatre, complete with balcony, the present Oswego Cinema 7 houses seven theatres, as the name implies, and has gone through numerous design changes and configurations over the years.
+Originally designed as one large theater, complete with balcony, the present Oswego Cinema 7 houses seven theaters, as the name implies, and has gone through numerous design changes and configurations over the years.
 It has, however, always maintained its Art Deco look, and Zurich intends to continue that tradition while bringing it back to life.

 “It’s so unusual and so well-known, it’s just nice to be able to do that,” he said.